Minimal models for monomial algebras: Description of the minimal model

 \section{Description of the minimal model}

 We now aim to give a more refined description of the terms appearing in a higher coproduct of a fixed chain $\gamma$, as stated in the following theorem.
 It will follow immediately from Theorem~\ref{thm:MRmin} and its proof.
+Unless stated otherwise, we are working exclusively with monomial algebras in what follows.

 \begin{theorem} Let $\gamma$ be a chain and $n\in\NN_{\geqslant 2}$.
 The terms that appear in $\Delta_n(\gamma)$ are exactly those of the form $\gamma_1\otimes\cdots\otimes\gamma_n$ with $(\gamma_1,\ldots,\gamma_n)$ a decomposition of $\gamma$.
 Moreover, if $\gamma_i$ is of length $r_i$ for each $i\in \{1,\ldots,n\}$, the coefficient of $\gamma_1\otimes\cdots\gamma_n$ is $(-1)^N$ where